-If a learner or member of staff develops symptoms, whether they remain at school or not, schools will need to identify other individuals in the ‘household’ or extended household who will need to self-isolate for the period of time set out in the self-isolation guidance.
+If a learner or member of staff develops symptoms, whether they remain at school or not, schools will need to identify other individuals in the ‘household’ who will need to self-isolate for the period of time set out in the self-isolation guidance.
 This may include, for example, fellow boarders and residential learners who share a dormitory, bathroom or kitchen, and members of staff.

 Boarding and residential staff should be vigilant for any signs of a rise in a learner’s temperature, and of a fever.

 On 4 August 2020 the Health Minister announced new advice advising that anyone self-isolating with COVID-19 should contact 111 or their GP if:

 - their symptoms don’t improve after seven days

 - fatigue stops them doing their normal daily activities.